Atlas-OS/docs/docs/en/localization.md

 When it comes to translating the title, however, things get a little more complicated.
 Find the `i18n` section under "Plugins" in the `mkdocs.yml` file to update titles to your local language.
 Once there, replicate the existing `nav_translations` examples in other languages but apply them to your language instead.

-!!! warning "Don't change the original name"

-    You do not want to change the part of the property that is already in English; that part indicates what the originally written page is called in the documentation.
-Changing the English name in the `nav_translations` property will prevent your localized title from appearing.
+All of the original (english) titles that can be translated can be found in the "nav" section of the `mkdocs.yml` file.

-If you're not sure how to do your nav_translations, check out the example below:
+If you're not sure how to do your nav_translations to properly translate your page titles, check out the example below:

 ```yaml
   - i18n: